lukeguthmann/CLES/README.md

 ## Purpose of software

-CLES was made to effortlessly send emails without having to visit GMAIL or LIVE websites.
+CLES was made to effortlessly send emails without having to leave the command line.
 This software is made to be simple, clean, fast, and easy to use with minimal dependencies.

 ## Installation